 Hands-On Marine Debris Education in the Gulf of Maine

-The Gulf of Maine Lobster Foundation and the NOAA Marine Debris Program are partnering to implement a multifaceted STEM education program focusing on ocean literacy and marine debris in the Gulf of Maine.
+The Gulf of Maine Lobster Foundation and the NOAA Marine Debris Program partnered to implement a multifaceted STEM education program focusing on ocean literacy and marine debris in the Gulf of Maine.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant

 With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, the Gulf of Maine Lobster Foundation (GOMLF) worked with numerous regional partners— including Cohasset Center for Student Coastal Research, Manchester Essex Green Team and Seaside Sustainability, the Green Harbors Project, and many others— and developed a STEM education program spanning the Gulf of Maine that addresses marine debris types, sources, movement, impacts, and solutions.